Sudan army rules out talks as Türkiye, UN, Arab nations call for Eid truce

 It has suspended its Sudan operations after the killing of three WFP workers on Saturday.

-Burhan and Daglo's bitter dispute centered around the planned integration of the RSF into the regular army, a key condition for a final deal aimed at restoring Sudan's democratic transition.
+Burhan and Daglo's bitter dispute centred around the planned integration of the RSF into the regular army, a key condition for a final deal aimed at restoring Sudan's democratic transition.

 In October 2021, they again worked together to oust the civilian government installed after Bashir's downfall, derailing an internationally backed transition to democracy.